Interpolation and SAT-Based Model Checking Revisited: Adoption to Software Verification: Background

 \subsubsection{Algorithm Description}

 The overall procedure of IMC~\cite{McMillanCraig} can be decomposed into two phases.
-The first phase poses a BMC query by unrolling the transition relation $k$~times and constructing a formula representing all possible execution paths from an initial state to a bad state (a~state that violates the safety property) with $k$~transitions.
-We use variable $s_i$ to denote the state after the $i^{th}$ transition.
-Furthermore, to facilitate Craig interpolation in the second phase, the BMC query is partitioned into two formulas $A$ and $B$:
+The first phase poses a BMC query by unrolling the transition relation $k$~times and constructing a formula representing all possible execution paths from an initial state to a bad state (a~state that violates the safety property) with $k$~transitions.\footnote{ The original BMC query in McMillan's 2003 paper~\cite{McMillanCraig} encodes all possible execution paths violating the safety property with \emph{at most} $k$~transitions.
+In this work, we use an optimization discussed in Section~3.2 of the~2003 paper to perform IMC incrementally and consider the property violation only after the last transition. } We use variable $s_i$ to denote the state after the $i^{th}$ transition.
+Furthermore, to facilitate Craig interpolation in the second phase, the BMC query is partitioned into two formulas $A$ and $B$ (we omit $\land$ for brevity):

-If this formula is satisfiable, a violation is found and we conclude that the system does not fulfill the safety property.
-Otherwise, instead of simply increasing the unrolling upper bound, IMC tries to prove the safety property from the unsatisfiable BMC query as its second phase.
+If this formula is satisfiable, a violation is found, and we conclude that the system does not fulfill the safety property.
+Otherwise, instead of simply increasing the unrolling upper bound, IMC tries to prove the safety property from the unsatisfiable BMC query in its second phase.
 According to Craig's interpolation theorem, there exists an interpolant $C(s_1)$ referring to the common variable $s_1$, such that the following two conditions hold:

 The above two conditions indicate that $C(s_1)$ is an overapproximation of the set of states reachable from the initial states with one transition, and that states in $C(s_1)$ will not violate the safety property after $(k-1)$ transitions.